 Customer service resumes should emphasise:

-- Ability to meet and adhered to KPI’s
+- Ability to meet and adhere to KPIs and targets

 - Ability to anticipate and identify customer expectations